Kasper Enghardt

-Kasper Enghardt Pedersen ([ˈeŋhɑˀt]; born 27 May 1992) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club FC Helsingør.
+Kasper Enghardt Pedersen ([ˈeŋhɑˀt]; born 27 May 1992) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Hillerød.

 A versatile defender, Enghardt captained FC Helsingør to promotion from the Danish third tier to second tier, before being signed by Superliga club Randers FC.
 After three years in Randers, he moved to Lyngby Boldklub.

 Career

 Helsingør

 Enghardt came to Danish third tier club FC Helsingør, then named Elite 3000, in 2011 after coming through the ranks in the academy of AB.
 After establishing himself as a regular starter in defense, he signed a one-year contract extension in June 2013.
-The following season, Enghardt was appointed as club captain at only 21 years of age, and signed a one-and-a-half year contract extension in March 2014.
+The following season, Enghardt was appointed as club captain at only 21 years of age, and signed a one-and-a-half-year contract extension in March 2014.

 Enghardt captained FC Helsingør to promotion to the Danish second tier during the 2014–15 season, with the club finishing first in the Eastern division.
 Preparing for the new season in a higher division, Helsingør extended Enghardt's contract another two years.